-This is a question I get asked all the time, knowing when to start packing to move can be the key to keeping your stress levels down during the packing process and moving day.
-In this post, we will discuss packing tips, what to pack first when moving house and when is the best time to start packing.
-Whether you prefer to get a moving company or friend to help you move into your new home it’s never too early to start packing for a move!
+What to pack first when moving house is a question I get asked all the time.
+Knowing when to start packing to move can be the key to keeping your stress levels down during the packing process and moving day.
+In this post, we will discuss packing tips, what to pack first when moving house, and the best time to start packing.
+Whether you prefer to get a moving company or friend to help you move into your new home, it’s never too early to start packing for a move!

 You will need: